Forex trading looks simple, but involves serious risks. Understand the basics and find out if this is the right way for you.

 As told before, on the forex market, everybody has an opinion, because it seems simple to have one.
 However, currency markets are among the most unpredictable ones in the world.

 Everything from monetary policies, government spendings, politics to wars can influence the price change of the currency pairs.
-The prices have so many influential factors it is hard to make an estimate on them.
+(See additional elements of forex analysis you can use to create your own strategy here) The prices have so many influential factors it is hard to make an estimate on them.

 Now you know what is forex trading.
 Check out our list about the best international forex brokers or read one of the best forex broker's review!